-In executing on our commercialization strategy, we expanded the utilization of our Saphyr® system and:
+In executing on our commercialization strategy, we expanded the utilization of our Saphyr[®] system and:

-Grew our installed base to 196 as of June 30, 2022, an increase of approximately 62% from a total installed base of 121 as of June 30, 2021.
-Installed base represents the global number of Saphyr instruments installed at end-customer locations and therefore having the technology to process OGM.

-- Sold 3,394 flowcells in the three-month period ended June 30, 2022, an increase of approximately 24% over the 2,742 flowcells sold during the same quarter of 2021.
+- Grew our installed base to 217 as of September 30, 2022, an increase of approximately 54% from a total installed base of 141 as of September 30, 2021.
+Installed base represents the global number of Saphyr instruments installed at end-customer locations and therefore having the technology to process OGM. - Sold 3,975 flowcells in the three-month period ended September 30, 2022, which is comparable to the 3,969 flowcells sold during the same quarter of 2021.
+Flowcells sold in the nine-month period ended September 30, 2022 totaled 10,594, compared to 9,314 sold in the nine-month period ended September 30, 2021.
 The Saphyr cartridge is the consumable that packages nanochannel arrays for DNA linearization.
 In its current form, the Saphyr cartridge has two configurations one with two flowcells per cartridge and the other with three flowcells per cartridge.
-Flowcells sold refers to the units of genome mapping consumables used for analyzing one genome, purchased by customers to process optical genome mapping. - We analyzed 373 samples in our Saphyr service lab during the quarter ended June 30, 2022, compared to 190 samples analyzed in the same quarter in 2021.
+Flowcells sold refers to the units of genome mapping consumables used for analyzing one genome, purchased by customers to process optical genome mapping. - We analyzed 369 samples in our Saphyr service lab during the quarter ended September 30, 2022, compared to 309 samples analyzed in the same quarter in 2021. - In the cytogenomics and molecular pathology markets, several sites in the United States have introduced OGM based laboratory developed tests (LDTs,), have obtained proprietary laboratory analyses (PLA) codes and have established pricing for those codes.
+In addition, the 2022 Gapfill Final Recommendations were released by the Center for Medicare and Medicaid Services (CMS) for use in constitutional genetic testing.
+These include reimbursements of \$1,263.53 for two OGM PLA codes and reimbursement of \$6,739.33 for another OGM PLA code.
+These mark the first time in the United States that a payor has assigned reimbursement amounts for OGM in a Clinical Diagnostic Laboratory Fee Schedule.
+There are also multiple sites in Europe that have validated OGM LDTs and are receiving reimbursement through the local healthcare systems.